Come The Revolution

 With a chuckle, I called out to him: “Nice to meet you, too!”

 Hill’s short laugh merged into the sharp sound of footsteps on waxed and polished asphalt tile.
-Doors banged open and shut.
+Heavy steel doors banged open and shut.

 “Marty?
 You OK?”

-He looked much older as he looked up.
+He appeared much older as he looked up.

 “I just heard.”
 He paused.
 “Just heard.
 Our flight went down.
 South China Sea.
 Approaching the Constellation.”